isabella232/community-53/article_templates/technical_articles_guide.md

 - Introduction
 - Goals (Optional)
 - Prerequisites
-- 1. Doint the First Thing
+- `1. - Doint the First Thing`
-- 2. Doint the Next Thing
+- `2. - Doint the Next Thing`
 - ...
 - n.
 Doing the Last Thing
 - Conclusion

-We have [our article template](https://github.com/webiny/community/article_templates/technical_articles_template) written in Markdown for you, we encourage you tu use this template as a starting point for your own articles.
+We have [our article template](https://github.com/webiny/community/blob/master/article_templates/technical_articles_template.md) written in Markdown for you, we encourage you tu use this template as a starting point for your own articles.

-#### Title
+### Title

 Example Titles:
 - “How to fix...”